SynapseMedia/nucleus/README.md

 3. **Storage**:  Store the processed content in the IPFS network.
 4. **Expose**: Distribute metadata through the IPFS ecosystem.
 5. **Mint**: Create metadata as NFTs (Non-Fungible Tokens).
-6. **Retrieval**: Retrieve and unmarshal metadata for further distribution.
+6. **Retrieval**: Facilitates the retrieval and unmarshalling of metadata from IPFS ecosystem.

-The pipeline design follows the decoupling principle, allowing for flexible use cases.
-For example, the **storage** component can be optional if data is already stored on the IPFS network.
+The pipeline is modular and adheres to the decoupling principle, enabling flexible use cases.
+For instance, the **storage** component can be optional if data is already stored on the IPFS network.
 Similarly, the **mint** component can be skipped if there is no need to create NFTs for the metadata.
 The **processing** component may also be unnecessary if the media is already prepared for storage.

-The **Retrieval** component facilitates the retrieval and unmarshalling of metadata from IPFS ecosystem, which can then be distributed through various means. eg.OrbitDB, Gun, etc..
+As part of the metadata federation, **Meta Lake** emerges as a new concept in the Nucleus ecosystem, referring to the central communication point for metadata distribution.
+The [serialization](https://github.com/SynapseMedia/sep/blob/main/SEP/SEP-001.md) process of the metadata determines the transmission medium, with IPLD and Raw Blocks being among the means used by Nucleus.
+You can find more information about serialization in the following link:

 ## Installing